HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Connectivity Issue: Could not connect to the endpoint URL: {The URL you are trying to connect}.

-Solution: In order to successfully connect to the AWS s3 Buckets servers, through s3.thetoppers.htb, You shall modify the /etc/hosts, in order to resolve the s3.thetoppers.htb to the IP address of the machine “THREE”
+Solution: To successfully connect to the AWS s3 Buckets servers, through s3.thetoppers.htb, You shall modify the /etc/hosts, to resolve the s3.thetoppers.htb to the IP address of the machine “THREE”

 Task 9: This server is configured to run files written in what web scripting language?